Search

 • This statement can be analyzed as misleading , because it suggests that the agent assumes independent editorial responsibility.

-• However, the Hoguet law and case law are clear: only the card holder is responsible.
+• However, the Hoguet law and case law are clear: only the cardholder is responsible.

 5.5.
 The impact on the image of the profession

-Ultimately, this mention crystallizes a broader debate:
+Ultimately, this statement crystallizes a broader debate:

-6. Development prospects and recommendations
+6. Future prospects and recommendations

 6.1.
 A necessary legal clarification

 6.2.
-Networks of agents: towards greater transparency
+Agent networks: towards greater transparency

 6.3.
-Traditional agencies: an educational opportunity
+Traditional agencies: an opportunity for education

 Traditional agencies can turn this situation into an advantage.